Naveen-PJ/Phineas_AI/README.md

    python main.py
    ```

 2. The program will begin recording the lecture.
-Once the lecture is complete, it will transcribe the audio and generate a summary containing the key points discussed during the lecture, using the `facebook/bart-large-cnn` model.
+Once the lecture is complete, it will transcribe the audio and generate a summary containing the key points discussed during the lecture, using the `llama3-70b` model.

 3. After the lecture, the summary will be presented.
-The software will also have a feature to clarify any doubts raised during the lecture (future feature).
+The software also has a feature to clarify any doubts raised during the lecture using the `SimpleChatBot` class.

 ---